scylladb/java-driver/CONTRIBUTING.md

 ## Editor configuration

+For IntelliJ IDEA users, a suite of run configurations is bundled with the project (`.run` directory).
+The run configurations should appear automatically in Run > Run... after loading the project in IntelliJ.
+They provide a convenient way to build and test the project.

 We use IntelliJ IDEA with the default formatting options, with one exception: check "Enable formatter markers in comments" in Preferences > Editor > Code Style.